-During the summer months, when Mother was busy with her preserves, we could never be sure which of the many delightful aromas we’d encounter in the old kitchen.
+During the summer months, Mother was busy with her preserves, and we could never be sure which of the many delightful aromas we’d encounter in the old kitchen.
 It might be fresh tomatoes stewing and simmering away, or the sharp scent of the chili sauce.
 If the cucumbers were ready in the garden, we’d smell dill, or onions, or sweet mustard boiling on top of the stove.
 My favourite scents were the berries – raspberries, strawberries and sometimes strawberry-rhubarb.

 Preserving the fruits or vegetables from the garden was a necessary task in the summer months with so many hungry kids in our house.
 Jars were filled, labelled, and stored in the pantry, in neat rows on shelves, and the extras lined up along the floor.
 Pickles, vegetables and jams were a welcome sight mid-winter, when the fresh crops from the garden were a faded memory.

 The Spirit of Summer Brought Back to Life